rahulw11/Student_Management_System/README.md

 8. The program continually prompts the user to return to the main menu or exit after each operation.

 9. The main function initializes an instance of the `student` class and starts the program by calling the `menu` method.

-Overall, this code provides a basic structure for managing student records in two divisions and allows users to perform various operations on these records through a console-based interface.